-The UK government might issue a factual statement if pressed by the media to comment, but they will liaise with you before speaking publicly.
+The government might issue a factual statement if pressed by the media to comment, but they should liaise with you before speaking publicly.

 Foreign governments might comment if the kidnapping involved other people from their country as well as your loved one.

 The hostage’s employer (if they were kidnapped while working overseas) may comment.
-And they might be working with a private security company.
+And they might be receiving advice from a kidnap response consultancy.

 Your friends, neighbours and colleagues may be approached by journalists.
 You might want to discourage them from speaking to the media.

 People pretending to be related to or a friend of the hostage might comment – where this happens, let the press know and they will generally stop speaking to them.